aiidateam/aiida-core/docs/source/installation.rst

    $ echo "export PATH="${PATH}:~/aiidapy/bin/verdi" >> ~/.bashrc

 Instead you might create a shell alias or explicitly activate (``source ~/aiidapy/bin/activate``) the virtualenvironment before working with aiida.
-If you are using a virtualenv manager like `virtualenvwrapper`_, or `conda`_, it is possible to set up the environment so that activating it launches the aiida daemon and possibly initializes other things for you.
+If you are using a virtualenv manager like `virtualenvwrapper`_, or `conda`_, it is possible to set up the environment so that activating it launches the AiiDA daemon and possibly initializes other things for you.
 How this is done is described in your virtualenv manager's documentation.

 .. _virtualenvwrapper: https://virtualenvwrapper.readthedocs.io/en/latest/index.html